 Nintendo Switch Lite battery life

 The Switch Lite is rated for 3 to 7 hours of battery life — a little better than the OG Switch, but not quite as good as the up to 9 hours that the 2019 Nintendo Switch refresh promises.

 We ran the Lite through our Super Smash Bros.
 Ultimate battery test (which consists of continuous 8-player CPU Smash with all items turned to the max), and it lasted a solid 3 hours and 50 minutes.
 That’s over an hour longer than what we got from the 2017 Switch (2:45), but an hour under than the 4:50 that the 2019 Switch turned in.
 In day-to-day use, I rarely had to plug the system in throughout a few days of on-and-off play.

 Folks upgrading from the launch Switch will enjoy longer battery life, but we still recommend getting one of our best portable charger picks for longer trips.

 As a Switch owner, I have no need for Nintendo’s $199, handheld-only version of its wildly popular console.
 But the system’s compact, adorable design is nearly impossible to resist.
 It’s the perfect companion for subway trips, plane rides and just hanging on the couch, and if you’re looking for the cheapest entry point into the Switch’s great game library, the Lite is the one to get.

 Still, there is a certain magic to docking a regular Switch and instantly resuming your handheld game session on a TV, or to sliding off your Switch’s Joy-Cons and passing one to a friend for instant tabletop Smash sessions.
 If that part of the Switch experience is important to you, you’re better off with the standard $299 Nintendo Switch.
-But if all you’re looking for is a dedicated handheld that plays great games on the go, the Switch Lite does that better than any portable Nintendo device before it.
+But if all you’re looking for is a dedicated handheld that plays great games on the go, the Switch Lite is one of the best handheld gaming consoles out there.